 A web application is basically a dynamic extension of the application server or web.
 The introduction of Java EE 6 has resulted in a lot of improvement over the previous versions, in terms of adding good standard APIs like servlets and JSP.
 Learning these additional APIs will help you venture into new things and integrate your Java programming with additional frameworks and tools.
 Once you understand servlets and JSPs thoroughly, I would recommend some exercises like below

-- Build a application to capture user details in a form, save the form detail in MySQL database using JDBC.
+- Build an application to capture user details in a form, save the form detail in MySQL database using JDBC.

-- Add authentication to the above game with allowing only users with username/password.
+- Add authentication to the above game by allowing only users with username/password.

 Step 9: Build an Awesome Web Application

-These may be of two different types, namely, presentation oriented or service oriented.
+These may be of two different types, namely, presentation-oriented or service-oriented.
 Depending upon what you want, create an awesome web application by making use of web components you have learned so far.
-At this point, I would also recommend you to start looking into some of good JSF frameworks like below, each of them may be a good fit for different needs.
+At this point, I would also recommend you to start looking into some of the good microservices frameworks like below, each of them may be a good fit for different needs.

 Step 10: Continue Learning and keep up with the Latest Trends